-After Biopsy Post-Op Care
+After an Oral Biopsy

 Sometimes the after-effects of surgery are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
 However, when in doubt, follow these guidelines or call our office.

 - Change gauze every 15 minutes until bleeding has stopped.
 Bleeding could last for more than an hour.

 - Start prescriptions soon after surgery.
 Make sure to have food in your stomach to help avoid nausea.

 - Consume cold foods and drinks for the next few hours. (yogurt, apple sauce, milkshakes) Stay away from spicy or acidic foods/drinks

 - Depending on where your biopsy was you can use crushed ice on wound 1 hour after procedure or hold an ice pack on cheek.
 Apply ice to the area if needed 15 minutes on/15 minutes off.

 - Stay off your feet for the next few hours as throbbing or bleeding may occur.
 Don’t be active.

 - Keep your head elevated